elliesaysfuck/visual3d/readme.txt

 		-Discard the new pop-up window (it should show no errors nor warnings) and the pipeline workshop in the "Signals and Events" in the top right text box select the recording you want to see -A skeleton should show up and if you press the play button it should start to move

+clean_prefix_from_recording.v3s: This file will help you erase the prefix that the asset creates by default.
+This is done to both the walking file and the calibration one so that both can be freely used.

+	Steps to follow:
+		-Execute the pipeline
+		-Select the file you want to modify
+		-Manually save the file

+create_model_without_prefix.v3s: This file will create a working model with a standing recording without the prefixes.
+This modelo can be then used with any recording without prefixes.

+	Steps to follow:
+		-Execute the pipeline
+		-Select the clean standing file
+		-Manually save the file

+use_clean_model_with_clean_recording.v3s: This file will use a clean model to provide with movement a clean recording.

+	Steps to follow:
+		-Execute the pipeline
+		-Select model
+		-Select recording to analyze
+		-Assign the model to the recording
+		-In the "Signals and Events" in the top right text box select the recording you want to see

+create_model_from_any_recording.v3s: This file erases the prefixes from the standing trial and creates the model from that.

+	Steps to follow:
+		-Execute the pipeline
+		-Select standing trial to erase the prefixes
+		-Select standing trial to buil the model
+		-Save the model

+use_clean_model_with_any_recording.v3s: This file assigns a model without the prefixes to any recording to make it move.

+	Steps to follow:
+		-Execute the pipeline
+		-Select model
+		-Select recording to erase its prefixes
+		-Assign model to the recording
+		-In the "Signals and Events" in the top right text box select the recording you want to see